MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/mgmt-search-readme.md

 ms.devlang: python
 ms.service: search
 ---

-# Microsoft Azure SDK for Python
+# Microsoft Azure Search Management Client Library for Python

 This is the Microsoft Azure Search Management Client Library.
 This package has been tested with Python 3.7+.